November 2, 2022

 Because of this, the minimum required payments on each of your debts are considered mandatory fixed recurring expenses.

-For example, say you put a $500 balance on your credit card each month, and the card requires a $25 minimum payment.
+For example, say you put a $500 balance on your credit score each month, and the card requires a $25 minimum payment.
 Your mandatory fixed recurring expense here would be that $25 payment.

 Only paying the minimum amount will likely mean you’ll pay a lot in interest and it will take a long time to clear your balance.
 For this reason, anything beyond the bare minimum could be considered an “investment”, and you’ll learn why in the next section.